benedictflorance/video-frame-classification/README.md

 - Using the weights from epoch 5, we obtain a test loss of 0.508 and **test accuracy of 79.25%**.
 (ResNet50 gave 80.04%)

+- Why are the true positives low for the 'misc' class, whereas the model is able to classify the other three classes with a very high accuracy?
+Reason is, there are a lot of misclassified examples in the 'misc' class that should go in to the other three classes.
+We can observe this by visualizing the incorrect examples of the classifier and also through the PCA plot.
+Hence, our classifier is indeed performing rightly.

 ## Plots

 ### Finding Learning Rate